 This project summary is in response to the request for financial assistance by the Applicant which was introduced at the November 13th, 2013 Finance Committee meeting.
 The project was subsequently discussed at the November 21st, 2013 Board meeting.
 A public hearing on this project was held on December 19th, 2013.
 The project was subsequently discussed at the January 16th, 2014 Finance Committee meeting.
 This revised project summary is the result of the work staff has performed per the direction of the Finance Committee to modify the PILOT request.
 A revised PILOT request that modifies the framework and abatement schedules has been submitted for Finance Committee for review and consideration.
-The Applicant is requesting that the Finance Committee review and consider additional requests - which for some deviate from recent Finance Committee.
+The Applicant is requesting that the Finance Committee review and consider additional requests - which for some deviate from recent Finance Committee actions - due to the nature of the project.
+Staff seeks feedback and direction from the Finance Committee.
 Please note this project summary will continue to be updated as the project progresses through staff review and Agency consideration.